 Rice (Gohan)

 Traditionally, rice would be served plain.
-But if you’re seeking for flavor and color in your rice, try Takikomi Gohan (炊き込みご飯), rice cooked with vegetables and seasonings.
+But if you’re seeking flavor and color in your rice, try Takikomi Gohan (炊き込みご飯), rice cooked with vegetables and seasonings.

-Here’s a list of ideas to get you started:
+Here are some ideas to get you started:

 - How to Cook Rice (if you don’t own a rice cooker!)